Camille Kostek Shows Off Curves In Blue Mini Dress And Thigh-High Boots On Instagram

 “Be true to YOU.
 Don’t compare yourself to anyone” I like being on the other side of the mic as the interviewee to share part of my story, my opinions and advice.
 Tonight I’m back on the other side as the interviewer!
 Stay tuned for where you’ll find me later ???? ???? @tonythomassports | @si_swimsuit

 The blonde bombshell became a rookie Sports Illustrated Swimsuit model this year.
 She won her spot thanks to a model search held by the magazine.
-She has repeatedly used her Instagram captions to speak about the discouragement she faced when she tried to break into the modeling industry because of her height weight and body shape.
+She has repeatedly used her Instagram captions to speak about the discouragement she faced when she tried to break into the modeling industry because of her height, weight, and body shape.

 But it’s clear that she’s not about to let that stop her anymore and her legion of fans are behind her, cheering her on, photo after photo.